BaseJumper1985/Macro-Manager/README.md

 The **Import/Export** Window is for the easy transfer of hotstrings between computers.
 This will allow you to send you config as plain text via email and then import it into an active instance of the program.

+- **To open the import/export interface**
   1. First hold down the **Windows key &#8862;** and **Right Click** anywhere.
-2. IN the **Menu** that appears select **Import/Export**.
+  2. In the **Menu** that appears select **Import/Export**.
+- **How to export hotstrings**
-3. Click the **Export** button to have your current list of hotstring appear preformatted and ready for import into another program.
+  1. Click the **Export** button to have your current list of hotstrings appear preformatted and ready for import to another computer.
-4. After clicking **Export** the button will change to **Copy**.
+  2. After clicking **Export** the button will change to **Copy**.
 Click this to copy the contents to the clipboard.
+- **How to import hotstrings**
-5. To Import, simply paste the exported contents into the box on the left and click **Parse**.
+  1. To Import, simply paste the exported contents into the box on the left and click **Parse**.
 The import button will change to **Import**
-6. Click the **Import** button and the box on the left will turn into a list of hotstrings with check boxes.
+  2. Click the **Import** button and the box on the left will turn into a list of hotstrings with check boxes.
-7. Any hotstring that are not already in your current config will have their checkbox activated, while any conflicts will be unchecked.
+  3. Any hotstrings that are not already in your current config will have their checkbox activated, while any conflicts will be unchecked.
-8. Click on any items in the list on the left to see the match that is already in you config.
+  4. Click on any items in the list on the left to see the match that is already in you config.
 Any items you check will overwrite your current items.
-9. When you are satisfied your selections click the **Import** button.
+  5. When you are satisfied with your selections click the **Import** button.

 #### Things to Note

 - Writes to the config file only happen when you are inactive at the computer for about 10 seconds.
-This is to keep that chance errors to a minimum. after the 10 seconds, all changes made are written at once.
+This is to keep the chance errors to a minimum. after the 10 seconds, all changes made are written at once.
 I will add a manual way to save should there be some reason the program needs to be closed right a way.